×

 Day 10

 Today, you take an early morning flight to Pokhara.
 You will have plenty of time spare in Pokhara so you can go visit the Davis Fall, Gupteshwor Cave, Phewa Lake, Tal Barahi temple, and other tourist attractions in Pokhara.
-In the evening, you can check out the bars and lounges around the lakeside area and celebrate the successful completion of the trek.
-Overnight stay at a hotel in Pokhara.
+In the afternoon connect to the Kathmandu.
+Overnight stay at kathmandu

-• Kathmandu to Besisahar by transport and Besishahar to Dharapani by Local sharing Jeep.
+• Transport: Kathmandu to Besisahar to Dharapani by Local sharing Jeep.
+(Private transport on request extra cost)

 • Trekking Permits.
 (TIMS, ACAP Permits.)